kevinding0218/InterviewDocuments/Q and A/gRPC.md

 	- For example: if we have our server and client communicating using HTTP/2, then that channel's going to wrap a TCP connection between the client and server.
 2. Create Client: client takes in the channel, and that client is normally provided to us
 3. Client Send Request (with optional Metadata): the client always has to initiate, the Metadata client send is data about the request but not the request object itself
-4. (optional) Server Send Metadata: it's possible but not required that server send metadata back,
+4. (optional) Server Send Metadata: it's possible but not required that server send metadata back as a pre-conversation between the client and server, this is even before the server starts processing the request.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTk4NDY3NTMsLTEzNzUzMDUyMjYsLT
+eyJoaXN0b3J5IjpbLTIwMDc3MzIxOCwtMTY1OTg0Njc1MywtMT
-IwNDYzNjE1ODUsLTE4MTM1MDg2NDUsMTQ0MjYyOTU5NCwtNjU4
+M3NTMwNTIyNiwtMjA0NjM2MTU4NSwtMTgxMzUwODY0NSwxNDQy
-NDE1MDEwLC0xNTA2NzEzMDUwXX0=
+NjI5NTk0LC02NTg0MTUwMTAsLTE1MDY3MTMwNTBdfQ==
 -->